List of Big Time Rush characters: Camille Roberts

 In "Big Time Christmas", Camille gave Logan a present and kissed him goodbye.
 In "Big Time Crush", Camille and Logan date other people even though each one of them realizes that they still care for the other.
-In "Big Time Rocker" Camille finally landed a role in a movie,("Spy High") as secret agent Mila Stark and when in role she shared some romantic moments with Logan.
+In "Big Time Rocker", Camille finally landed a role in a film ("Spy High") as secret agent Mila Stark and when in role she shared some romantic moments with Logan.
 Logan though seemingly liked her character more than the real her mostly because she kissed him a lot.
-In "Big Time Secret" Logan becomes extremely jealous and overreacts when he realizes that Camille and Kendall share a secret, assuming they are dating, though the truth is they were secretly figure skating together.
-Also in Big Time Move, Camille was seen during a Big Time Rush performance having a flirty interaction with Logan (pronouncing "i love you"), probably hinting that they may resume their relationship in season 3.
+In "Big Time Secret", Logan becomes extremely jealous and overreacts when he realizes that Camille and Kendall share a secret, assuming they are dating, but the truth is they were secretly figure skating together.
+Also, in Big Time Move, Camille was seen during a Big Time Rush performance having a flirty interaction with Logan (pronouncing "i love you"), probably hinting that they may resume their relationship in season 3.

-In the episode "Big Time Returns".
-Logan and Camille get back together again.
+In the episode, "Big Time Returns", Logan and Camille get back together again.